 Age Guide: 3-6s

-The Science Museum is a classic family favourite in London.
+The Science Museum is a classic favourite for toddlers in London.
 While areas like Wonderlab and Space are popular with school-age children, younger children have a designated play area in the basement called “The Garden” (not sure if ironic).
 This indoor playground is a celebration for the senses, with different spaces playing with water, light, and sound concepts.

 The play area is free of charge, but you need to remember to book in advance together with a general admission ticket to the museum.
 Note that it takes at least 10 minutes to walk from the museum’s main entrance until you reach this area.
 If you’re planning to go during the weekend, make sure to book far ahead (i.e. weeks) to secure tickets since the gallery is so popular.